xaxxon/v8toolkit/README.md

 Exceptions work just like you'd expect.
 Exceptions thrown in a C++ function called from JavaScript will immediately stop JavaScript execution and bubble up to your script->run() call where you should catch and handle them.
 There are also a few exception types thrown by the system: V8CompilationException and V8ExecutionException.
 These override std::exception and provide the what() method which returns a const char * string description of what happened.
-If you are going to be using the *Helper objects for all your V8 interactions, you can stop here and be happy.
+If you are going to be using the v8toolkit objects for all your V8 interactions, you can stop here and be happy.
 No need to read any more of this section.

 ##### The long version: